 Everyone has a different method of deciding if a property makes money or not.
 Sounds crazy, but people have varying opinions about making money on their rental properties.
 Some think that if a property costs them money over a period of a few years, then they sell it and make $5,000, they’ve made money.
 But they neglect to consider all the money they’ve put into it during their ownership.

 Other’s think that if they buy it and it “breaks even,” when they rent it out, meaning that the tenant is only paying enough to cover the mortgage, then they are making money.
-But they also neglect to consider all the money they will have to put into the property during their ownership, just for upkeep an normal wear and tear.
+But they also neglect to consider all the money they will have to put into the property during their ownership, just for upkeep and normal wear and tear.

 The 1% Theory

 This is probably the most common I’ve heard.
-This when you see a how for sale for $150,000, some say that you should be able to rent it out for $1,500 a month (1% of the sales price).
+This when you see a house for sale for $150,000, some say that you should be able to rent it out for $1,500 a month (1% of the sales price).
 Some say that if you can make 1% of the cost of the property back on the monthly rent then this is a good buy.
 But let’s drive down deeper.

 What the 1% Theory doesn’t take into consideration:

 - Property taxes can vary from region to region, which means that a 1% blanket estimate isn’t going to hold true from a property in Valdosta, GA to a property in Phoenix, AZ.

 - Your mortgage payment will also vary depending on how much your down payment was.
 If you put down 10% on $150,000 and finance the rest at 6% interest for 30 years, your payment will be $809, not including taxes and insurance.
 However, if you put 50% down, that principal payment drops to $450.
 So the 1% doesn’t hold true here either because it doesn’t take in the specifics of your down payment, the interest on your loan, and the length of your loan.